rancher/rancher-docs/docs/how-to-guides/advanced-user-guides/enable-api-audit-log.md

 #### Cluster Driver

-By default any API request with fields tied to cluster drivers will have any non `public*` ir `optional*` fields redacted by the audit log controller.
+By default any API request with fields tied to cluster drivers will have any non `public*` or `optional*` fields redacted by the audit log controller.

 #### Redacted URIs